 with,

 where $\mu$ indicates the branch and thus the maximum multiplicity.
-Furthermore, we can write our $\psi^{(\mu)}$ in terms of a summation over all event multiplicities up to the maximum $\mu$ allowed by the branch.
-Each term $\phi^{(\mu m)}$ contains elements composed of products of $m$ probabilities either coming from matrix $A$ or $B.$
+Furthermore, $\psi^{(\mu)}$ can be written in terms of a summation over all event multiplicities up to the maximum $\mu$ allowed by the branch.
+Each term $\phi^{(\mu m)}$ contains elements composed of products of $m$ probabilities either coming from matrix $A$ or $B$: